-PEAK DIGITAL TRAINING – was set up by two friends who together have over 4 decades of experience in their respective professions.
-Having had to put up with badly written, oversized or jargon-stuffed software manuals, or tried to keep up with computer geeks on training courses, they decided that they should try and offer something different.
-They set out with the goal of passing on the knowledge they have learnt through practical experience to others in a straightforward, practical manner that doesn’t require a degree in computing!
-You can see what our clients say about us here.
+PEAK DIGITAL TRAINING was set up by two friends who together have over 5 decades of experience in their respective professions.
+Having had to put up with badly written, oversized or jargon-stuffed user manuals, or tried to keep up with geeky types on training courses, they decided that they should try and offer something different.
+They set out with the goal of passing on the knowledge they have learnt through practical experience to other people in a straightforward, practical manner that doesn’t require a degree in computing!
+It seems that people appreciate our approach – you can see what our clients say about us here.

 SIMON ROBINSON – is a professional graphic designer who uses InDesign and Photoshop in his work on a daily basis.
 After working in the printing industry and at the Peak District National Park Study Centre in Derbyshire (as a designer and photographer) Simon set up his own design business and worked primarily on CD packaging for many of the major record labels both in the UK as well as in the US and Japan.

 Simon embraced the new software packages and changed over to a digital workflow at an early stage.
 He is currently developing and designing a new range of illustrated books on popular culture for Easy On The Eye Books, his own company.
 He also runs ST33, a website devoted to album design and photography.

 Photography has always run side by side with his design work.
 Like Chris, Simon has moved from the world of 35mm film to digital, currently favouring the Sony DSLR.
 He is also interested in ‘found’ vintage photographs, working with these in Photoshop to produce new digital prints which he has exhibited.
 Away from work he is interested in documenting the quirkiness of the urban environment.
 That’s an electronic rabbit hutch by the way, at the Yorkshire Mining Museum.